gautamvira/Predictive-Maintenance/README.md

 ## References:

 [1]	Vira, G., Killeen, P., Yeap, T., and Kiringa, I. Predictive Maintenance by Detection of Gradual Faults in an IoT-Enabled Public Bus.
 2024.
 IEEE Canadian Conference on Electrical and Computer Engineering.
 [2]	Vira, G., Yeap, T., Kiringa, I. Predictive Maintenance by the Unsupervised Clustering of Gradual Faults in a fleet of IoT-based Public Buses.
 2025.
-ACM Transactions on Sensor Networks,
+ACM Transactions on Sensor Networks.